You save 25%

 They're also a good reminder of how important hygiene practice is while keeping your genital skin PH-balanced to prevent bacterial overgrowth.

-Women have more skin surfaces that are folded in which smegma can develop, so regular hygiene is even more imperative to prevent this from occurring.
+Women have more skin surfaces that are folded in which smegma may develop, so regular hygiene is even more imperative to prevent this from occurring.

 While there are many products and substances on the market specifically targeting women to "balance the PH of their vaginas", your vagina is very good at doing that itself.